 The Employment Training Panel (ETP) provides funding to employers to assist in upgrading the skills of their workers through training that leads to good paying, long-term jobs.
-The ETP was created in 1982 by the California State Legislature and is funded entirely by California employers through a special payroll tax.
+The ETP was created in 1982 by the California State Legislature and is funded by California employers through a special payroll tax.
+ETP has a tripartite governing structure, with appointed Panel members representing business, unions, and state government.
 The ETP is a funding agency, not a training agency.
 Businesses determine their own training needs and how to provide training.
 ETP staff is available to assist in applying for funds and other aspects of participation.
-See Program Overview for more information.